c3rb3ru5d3d53c/binlex/README.md

 ./mongodb-createuser.sh mongodb-router1 <username> <password>
 ```

-If you have a VERY large team, you can script creation of these accounts.

 ## Test Files

 - To download all the test samples do the command `git lfs fetch`